South Africa fire: What are Johannesburg's hijacked buildings?

 With some businesses and wealthier residents of the CBD moving to the more affluent northern suburbs, including the Johannesburg Stock Exchange, old commercial buildings in the city centre were turned into low-rent apartments.

-The newly liberated country also attracted migrants, some fortune-seekers, some refugees - many of whom settled in this cheap housing the city centre.
+The newly liberated country also attracted migrants, some fortune-seekers, some refugees - many of whom settled in this cheap housing in the city centre.

 South Africa faced and still faces a critical housing shortage - a legacy of apartheid and one of the governing African National Congress's greatest challenges.